-Some years back we owned and operated a Timber Flooring business in Sydney where we had a Large Showroom with Lots of Timber Flooring on Display.
+Some years back we owned and operated a Timber Flooring business in Sydney where we had a Large Showroom with Lots of Timber Flooring on Display, including a slideshow display on their site.
 There was Solid Flooring Along With Some Recycled Flooring and Also Floating Engineered Flooring.
 In those days the Engineered Floors hadn’t been around for very long and so consequently we would have to admit they were quite ordinary compared to today’s Standard.

 Many People would come into our Showroom Looking to buy a Solid Timber Flooring because they Loved the Look of a Timber Floor.
 After a short Discussion about Their Home or Apartment we could determine how it would work for them.
 In many cases they didn’t understand the Logistics of Installing a Solid Timber Floor into their Premises.

 Firstly the Flooring needs to be delivered on Site at Least a couple of weeks beforehand to be acclimatized.
 These are packs of Timber 4 – 5 Metres Long weighing half a ton that should be placed inside the home to cure to the environment to which it will be installed.

 Secondly if the Subfloor is concrete the floor will need to go on 18mm battens or the equivalent thickness on particle board or plywood.
 This along with the thickness of the Timber Floor, raises the height to 36mm total.
 That much height in many homes will create problems around existing kitchens, at the threshold of your front door, meeting with other products such as carpet, and if you have low ceilings 36mm can reduce the floor to ceiling height quite considerably.
 Along with the added inconvenience of floor sanding and coating at the end of the procedure it all became too hard for some people and they chose other options including engineered floors.